greyhoundforty/code-engine-certbot/README.md

 # Overview

-This script automates the process of mapping a custom domain to an IBM Cloud Code Engine application using Certbot and Let's Encrypt DNS chaallenge.
+This script automates the process of mapping a custom domain to an IBM Cloud Code Engine [application](https://cloud.ibm.com/docs/codeengine?topic=codeengine-ceapplications) using Certbot and the [multi-dns](https://github.com/alexzorin/certbot-dns-multi) plugin to generate a TLS certificate and store it as a Code Engine [Secret]().

 ## Prerequisites